Astros’ added ace Greinke drops 2nd playoff start in ALCS G1

 Cole will go in Game 3 at New York on Tuesday night.

+“I think it’s important not to overreact to anything,” Hinch said.
+“And credit the Yankees for having a really good first game.
+We’ll see them tomorrow.”

 Greinke has allowed five homers and nine runs over 9 2/3 innings in his two playoff starts for the Astros, and his ERA in 13 career postseason starts remains at 4.58 — more than a run higher than his regular season mark.

-That was after going 8-1 with a 3.02 ERA in his 10 starts for them in the regular season, with only six homers allowed in 62 2/3 innings.
+“It was different, I guess,” Greinke said about this loss compared to his start against the Rays.
+“Some ways it was worse, some ways it was better.”

+Asked what was better, he responded, “I threw more innings this time than last time.”

 The Astros traded four prospects to get Greinke on the same day he made his last start for the Arizona Diamondbacks, at Yankee Stadium in a game Masahiro Tanaka started for New York.
 Both got no-decisions in that game, a 7-5 win by the Yankees in which Greinke struck out seven and allowed two runs over five innings.
 Greinke was in the visiting clubhouse after the rain-shortened outing when he learned he’d be dealt.

+Tanaka was also on the mound Saturday night, relying heavily on his splitter and benefiting from two double plays to face the minimum 18 batters while allowing only one hit through his six innings.

+“He lived on the edges and missed barrels.
+He’s very good, and we didn’t do anything offensively,” third baseman Alex Bregman said.
+“I think everyone is frustrated when we don’t win because we know we are a better offense.”

-Tanaka was also on the mound Saturday night, benefiting from two double plays to face the minimum 18 batters through his six innings.
-He allowed only a single and a leadoff walk in the fifth to Alex Bregman, who slipped trying to get back to first and got doubled up on a strong throw by Aaron Judge after his running catch in the right-center gap.
+After Bregman drew a leadoff walk in the fifth, when the Astros were down only 1-0, he slipped trying to get back to first and got doubled up on a strong throw by Aaron Judge after his running catch in the right-center gap.

+The following inning, Gleyber Torres went deep against Greinke.
+Two batters later, Giancarlo Stanton homered into the Astros bullpen in right-center to make it 3-0.

 Greinke allowed three runs and seven hits over six innings.
-He struck out six without a walk.
+He struck out six without a walk, throwing 54 of 83 pitches for strikes.

 The Astros suffered their first home shutout loss since June 27 and ended a streak of 30 consecutive games with a home run.
 They had homered in their first five playoff games after going deep in the last 25 games of the regular season, in the same year that the Yankees set a major league record by homering in 31 games in a row.